Peter’s pre-existing medical condition

 Peter and Mary cancelled the trip.
 Their cancellation costs were $11,200.

-The insurance company reviewed Peter’s claim several times and said that the cause of cancellation was Peter’s COPD which was a pre-existing medical condition.
+Make A Claim reviewed Peter’s claim several times and said that the cause of cancellation was Peter’s COPD which was a pre-existing medical condition.
 Payment of cancellation costs incurred as a result of a pre-existing medical condition was excluded under the insurance policy.

-The insurance company apologised for the delay in resolving the claim, paid the claim in full, and waived the $200 excess payment as compensation for inconvenience.
+Make A Claim apologised for the delay in resolving the claim, paid the claim in full, and waived the $200 excess payment as compensation for inconvenience.